alcoto50/BSK/README.md

 This exercise is intended to help practice git branching and merging using the CLI (terminal).

 Bryan made this change, hi there!
+This was a second change made by Bryan, hi!

 ## Set-up